sam-cole-vfunction/vFunction-Workshop-AH/content/10_Setup/01_Build.md

 2. Type the IP Address of the Linux VM

-3. Login with the e-mail you entered in the installation.yaml file.
+3. Login with the email you entered in the installation.yaml file.
 The password is ```vFunction2021!```

    You should see a screen similar to: